vidispine/hull/hull/README.md

   objects:
     deployment:
       _HULL_OBJECT_TYPE_DEFAULT_: # A special object key available for
-                                  # all object types allowing to define
+                                  # all object types allowing defining
                                   # defaults for properties of all object
                                   # type instances created.
         annotations: